GizDave/evaluation-of-netflix-film-criticisms/FinalCodeDrop/README.md

 $ python go.py netflix-shows netflix_titles.csv
 $ python go.py netflix-shows cleaned_netflix_titles.csv
 ```
-After profiling is complete, you should see 12 profiled outputs for each dataset in the current directory.
+After profiling is complete, you should see 12 profiled .txt files for each dataset in the current directory.

 **4. Data Analytics**